Amaran (2024 film): Theatrical

 The film received a U/A certification by the Central Board of Film Certification after recommended modifications to gory images, muting language and modifying a wrong map shown during the film were made.
 Initially, the film was reportedly scheduled to release on 15 August, coinciding with Independence Day.
 It was later postponed to 27 September, and the date was subsequently revised to 31 October.
 A special screening was held on 24 October 2024 at New Delhi for the army officials and their family members.

 The film was released in theatres worldwide on 31 October 2024, coinciding with Diwali, along with Brother and Bloody Beggar.
 Apart from Tamil, it was dubbed and released in the Telugu, Hindi, Malayalam and Kannada languages.
 In the United Kingdom, the British Board of Film Classification (BBFC) classified the film as above 15 for its depiction strong violences, injury details and language, and suggested 20 seconds of cuts.

 Distribution

 Red Giant Movies acquired the distribution rights for Tamil Nadu while Pen Marudhar Entertainment bought the rights to distribute the Hindi version along with the North Indian release of the Tamil version.
 Sreshth Movies brought the distribution rights of the film for Andhra Pradesh and Telangana for ₹50 million.
 Home Screen Entertainment bought the overseas distribution rights of the film.

 Home media

 The digital streaming rights were acquired by Netflix.
 Initially, the film was reported to be available for streaming in November, which was later postponed to early December.
 The film began streaming on Netflix from 5 December 2024 in Tamil and other dubbed languages of Telugu, Malayalam, Kannada and Hindi.
-The satellite rights were acquired by Vijay TV.